 - The highest quality fine are photographic prints should also last a lifetime.
 Prints should have UV protection in the acrylic and glass to ensure that no fading, peeling or cracking occurs.

 It is common to find limited editions and artist proof prints available in the high end photography print market.
 This is certainly not required to qualify as a fine art photographic print, but the controlled rarity and signature of the artist offers a measure of exclusivity and value to prints.
 Limited editions may run into the hundreds, or sometimes be offered as a one-time single print.

 Peter Lik made headlines in December 2014 for his sale of “Phantom,” a monochrome image of the famous Antelope Canyon.
 The Artist proof print was limited to just one in the edition and was reportedly sold to an anonymous buyer for $6.5 million dollars, controversially becoming the most expensive photo ever sold.
 Artist proofs are usually sold in addition to the number in the limited edition.
 These Artist proof prints are sometimes printed with different materials and are often accompanied by a hand-written, signed note from the artist.

 As we have discussed, fine art photography can mean different things to different people.
 There will likely never be a consensus on the term, but hopefully the general principles behind it are now clear.
 Taking all of this into account, my definition of a fine art photographic print is: “The final product of a photographic artist that has expressed their creative vision through idea conception, capture, processing and physical production.”

 For those looking to add a museum quality fine art photographic print to their home or personal collection, I am confident that the fine art photographic prints offered at Max Foster Photography will provide a lifetime of value and viewing pleasure.
-To browse my curated collections of fine art landscape and nature photographs, please visit my online gallery.
-To learn more about the high-end gallery quality photographic finishes I offer, please visit my print mediums page.
+To learn more about the high-end gallery quality photographic finishes I offer, please visit my prints & framing page.